TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/02_lesson/lesson.md

 ## Instructor's Notes
 1. **Do Now**
 2. **Lesson**
-    * Ask students why a function is useful?
+    * Ask students to brainstorm why a function might be useful.
-        * *Abstraction*: managing complexity of a program.
+        * *Abstraction*: managing the complexity of a program.
         * Less repeated code.
         * Consolidation of understanding.
     * Demonstrate to students how you create a function using *def*, showing syntax and arguments.
         * Ask students how they would call your example function.
     * Have students practice making a function that takes two arguments and adds them together.
-Saving both the variables as the sum in the function.
+Students should save both the variables as the sum in the function.
     * Introduce concept of a function contract.
 Using `#` which adds a comment (non executed line of code)
         * Explain what the function will do, arguments it takes in (and their types)
 3. **Lab**